bblfsh/web/CONTRIBUTING.md

 make assets
 ```

-### Access the dashboard locally
+### Access web client locally

 To run it locally you can run:
 ```sh
 make serve
 ```
-(Do it every time you modify something in the sources to re-generate the `server/asset/asset.go` file, the dashboard api, and to serve the updated dashboard itself)
+(Do it every time you modify something in the sources to re-generate the `server/asset/asset.go` file, web client api, and to serve the updated web client itself)

-And access the dashboard through http://localhost:9999
+And access web client through http://localhost:9999

 ### Run tests